aleenapa2022/athayath-siree/README.md

 ## Team Contributions
-- [Aleena P A]: [Designed and implemented the responsive UI with language selectors, category filters, and mode toggles.
+- Aleena P A: [Designed and implemented the responsive UI with language selectors, category filters, and mode toggles.

 Developed the animated excuse display and integrated copy-to-clipboard and social sharing features]
-- [Ananya Rose]: [Created and structured the multilingual excuse database in JSON format with categorized and mode-based entries.
+- Ananya Rose: [Created and structured the multilingual excuse database in JSON format with categorized and mode-based entries.

 Implemented the excuse generation logic to filter and randomly select excuses based on user input.]